 Note for the 'hist' tree construction algorithm.
 If tree_method is set to either hist or gpu_hist, enabling monotonic constraints may produce unnecessarily shallow trees.
 This is because the hist method reduces the number of candidate splits to be considered at each split.
 Monotonic constraints may wipe out all available split candidates, in which case no split is made.
 To reduce the effect, you may want to increase the max_bin parameter to consider more split candidates.

-1.3.
-XGBoost Tutorials
+1.3.5 Random Forests in XGBoost